fansy007/MarkdownHome/2024/gradle/Gradle 2023.md

 ## api vs implementation

-- a impl b, b impl c -> a can't use c for example c is apache commons, a project can't apache commons functions
+- a impl b, b impl c -> a can't use c for example c is apache commons, a project can't invoke apache commons functions

 - a impl b, b api c -> a can use c the purpose is for multi module project, for example: